 Water heaters can maintain hot water in their tanks for a full day and can be timed to fire and heat water when rates are most favorable.

-Clothes dryers, dishwashers and other appliances can be controlled either directly by the consumer when they know rates are lower (such as in the morning) or through smart home technology to run at the optimal time when energy prices are lowest.
+Clothes dryers, dishwashers and other appliances can be controlled either directly by the consumer or through smart home technology to run at the optimal time when energy prices are lowest.

 Smart outlets can respond to electricity price fluctuations.
-They can turn on and off current to lighting, small appliances and other devices either on a timer or directly by the consumer in response to rate changes.
+They can turn on and off current to lighting, small appliances, and other devices either on a timer or directly by the consumer.

 EV chargers will soon be our home’s largest energy consumer.
-Emporia will ensure it is charging at the optimal time (like during the night) to get the lowest cost per mile possible for your electric car.
+Emporia will ensure it is charging at the optimal time to get the lowest cost per mile.

 Finally, in the not-too-distant future, home batteries and vehicle to grid (V2G) EV charging solutions will give us the ability to store electricity from the grid.
 They will do this when energy is cheapest during peak solar and wind production times.
 Then, the electricity stored in your home or car battery is used during high demand times when rates are the most expensive.